pliu/k8splayground/auth/README.md

 NAME                                                      READY   STATUS    RESTARTS   AGE ...
 ```

-It is recommended to examine auth/scripts/create_user.sh and auth/scripts/read_only_permissions.sh, called by make create_user and make permissions_apply, respectively, to understand how client certificates and kubeconfigs are generated and to see an example of RoleBinding.
+It is recommended to examine auth/scripts/create_user.sh and auth/scripts/read_only_permissions.sh, the latter called by make permissions_apply, to understand how client certificates and kubeconfigs are generated and to see an example of RoleBinding.
 In the case of role binding, instead of creating and binding a custom role, we bind the "view" role that comes with Kubernetes.

 who-can is an extremely useful kubectl plugin for exploring which users, groups, and service accounts have permitted to execute any given command.
 It also shows the RoleBindings/ClusterRoleBindings responsible for binding the permission to these entities.